 Agile is what you do at your (Montessori) school, where the motto is: “Help me do it myself.”
 Many people haven’t been at such schools, therefore they still have to learn how to do things themselves, and then they need a word for that.
 Don’t worry about that word.
 You are already doing it. — Niels Malotaux, Germany

 It’s like a group science/ social studies project assignment at school where you brainstorm, plan, assign or take up the work deciding who will do what, build, test in case if it’s a science project, finally submit your work with the presentations.
 And just like your grades, cumulative of data/fact, display, presentation, and how happy everyone felt looking at your project, etc. all this is done by teamwork.
 Or playing candy crush with your friends having to finish a level with at least one star (which is horrible) before moving to the next level. — Aneeta Gupta, United States

+What is agile?
+It all depends on who you ask.
 Let’s enrich this collection of thoughts.
 Leave your ideas in the comment section below and don’t forget to subscribe to be the first to get project management insights of an even higher caliber.